ernieboa7/school-management-system-in-react-node-js-and-express-js/README.md

 ## Technology Stack :

-1. ExpressJS for server library.
+1. ExpressJS use for server library.
-2. Node.js for Environment.
+2. Node.js use for Environment.
 3. React.js for developing User Interface
 4. MySQL for database design
 5.  mysql2 as a promise-based Node.js driver (ORM) for MySQL.